MicrosoftDocs/customer-voice/cv-docs/custom-header.md

 After you add a background image to the survey header, you can either replace it with another image or reset it to remove the image.
 When you reset the image, only the image is removed; the survey's theme stays as it is as it was updated while adding the image.

+> [!NOTE]
+> For out of the box images, you can only reset the image.

 1. Open the survey in which you want to replace or reset the header's background image.

 2. Hover over the survey header to see the toolbar.